Sir Nicholas Crispe, 1st Baronet: Later life

 Once the monarchy was restored he was paid back in part for all he had lost defending the Crown.
 The King also appointed him to a number of prominent offices to make up the deficit.
 He tried to regain his former trading position, but was unsuccessful, though his membership in the Company of Adventurers did give him some influence on the trade.

 He was mentioned in Samuel Pepys' diary on 11 February 1660; 25 January, 15 and 19 February, 5 September 1662; and 22 August 1663.
 Pepys notes his inventiveness and mentions his proposals for a wet-dock.

 He was returned to Parliament again in 1661 to represent Winchelsea until 1666.
 In 1665 Charles II honoured his loyal servant by creating him a baronet.

-He died on 26 February 1666 (O.S.) aged 67.

-Legacy
+Death and legacy

-In his will he directed that his monument should record that he had lost 'out of purse about a Hundred Thousand pounds' by his pioneering efforts in the Guinea trade.
-He was buried in the church of St Mildred, Bread Street in east London, but:
+Crisp died on 26 February 1666 (O.S.) aged 67.
+He was buried in St Paul's Church, Hammersmith in a monument of black and white marble 8 ft long and 2 ft wide, upon which was a brass head of King Charles I, with an oval engraving:"This Effigies was Erected by the special Appointment of Sir Nicholas Crispe, Knight and Baronet, as grateful Commemoration of that Glorious Martyr King Charles I. of blessed Memory".Under that oval was a white pedestal upon which was inscribed:"Within this Urne is Entomb'd the Heart of Sir Nicholas Crispe Kt. and Baronet, a Loyal Sharer in the Sufferings of his late and present Majesty.
+He first settled the Trade of Gold, and there Built the Castle of Cormentine.
+Died the 26th of February 1665.
+Aged 67."In his will he directed that his monument should record that he had lost 'out of purse about a Hundred Thousand pounds' by his pioneering efforts in the Guinea trade.
+He was buried in the church of St Mildred, Bread Street in east London.

-"...he directed that his embalmed heart should be placed in an urn beneath a bronze bust of Charles I which in his lifetime he had placed in the Church where he had worshipped God … For a century and a half the heart was taken out on the anniversary of its burial and refreshed with wine.
-It then became 'dust to dust', but the memory of old Sir Nicholas, the marble monument and the King’s bust will long survive it".
-The urn which once contained the heart of Sir Nicholas is now be beneath a bust of the aforementioned king in Saint Paul's church Hammersmith.

-He was a great benefactor to the borough of Hammersmith, supporting the building of Hammersmith's first church, that later became St Paul's, supplying both money and bricks.
-The memorial to Crisp was transferred to the newer church, which was built on the same site in 1883.
-On 18 June 1898, his remains and his heart were reunited in a chest tomb which stands in the churchyard of St Paul's by the north-east door of the church.
+He was a great benefactor to the borough of Hammersmith, supporting the building of Hammersmith's first chapel, supplying both money and bricks.
+The memorial to Crisp was transferred to the churchyard of St Paul's by the north-east door of the church.